jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 This research will help you prioritize which companies to approach for internship offers.

 It will also help you narrow your search.
-For example, strong personal beliefs may eliminate companies in some industries, such as tobacco, fire arms, non-environmentally friendly energy, and defense industries.
+For example, strong personal beliefs may eliminate companies in some industries, such as tobacco, firearms, non-environmentally friendly energy, and defense industries.

 ## Prepared Questions
 Most interviewers will ask you if you have any questions at some point during the interview.